WAT-THE-FRICC/AstroHUD/Customizations/Menu background - custom color/menu-background-readme.txt

-This removes the nebula background on the main menu and turns the background into a dull gray, similar to Hypnotize HUD or Flarepunch
+This removes the nebula background on the main menu and turns the background into a custom color.
+By default it is dark gray, similar to Hypnotize HUD or Flarepunch

 Copy the files into
 AstroHUD/resource/ui/